 You already know that plants need carbon dioxide, water and sunlight to make their food.
 You also know that the food they make is called glucose.
 In addition to glucose, plants also produce oxygen.
 This information can be written in a word equation as shown below.

 The equation below is the same as the one above but it shows the chemical formula for carbon dioxide, water, oxygen and glucose, for those who need that information.

 Earlier you learned that photosynthesis is the process by which plants make their own food.
 Now that we know what plants need to make food, we can add that information as shown below.

 Photosynthesis is the process by which plants make their own food using carbon dioxide, water and sunlight.

 Why is Photosynthesis Important?

 Some of the glucose that plants produce during photosynthesis is stored in fruits and roots.
-This is why we are able to eat the foods that we enjoy including carrots, potatoes, apples, water melons and all the others.
-These foods provide energy for humans and animals that eat them.
+This is why we are able to eat carrots, potatoes, apples, water melons and all the others.
+These foods provide energy for humans and animals.

 All of our energy for growth, development and physical activity comes from eating food from plants and animals.
-Animals obtain their energy from eating plants and plants obtain energy from glucose made during photosynthesis.
+Animals obtain energy from eating plants.
+Plants obtain energy from glucose made during photosynthesis.

-Our major sources of energy such as natural gas, coal and oil were made millions of years ago from the remains of dead plants and animals which, as we already know, got their energy from photosynthesis.
+Our major sources of energy such as natural gas, coal and oil were made millions of years ago from the remains of dead plants and animals which we already know got their energy from photosynthesis.